Adam Zwar

-Adam Zwar (born 13 January 1972) is an Australian actor, voice artist, and writer.
-He is best known for co-creating the Australian comedy series Squinters, Lowdown, Wilfred and creating the critically acclaimed Channel 10 comedy Mr. Black as well as the popular factual series Agony Aunts, Agony Uncles, The Agony of Life, The Agony of Modern Manners and Agony.
+Adam Zwar (born 13 January 1972) is an Australian actor, voice artist and writer.
+He is best known for co-creating the Australian comedy series Squinters, Lowdown and Wilfred and also creating the Ten Network comedy Mr. Black as well as the popular factual series Agony Aunts, Agony Uncles, The Agony of Life, The Agony of Modern Manners and Agony.
 Zwar also presented and produced seminal cricket documentaries Underarm: The Ball That Changed Cricket and Bodyline: The Ultimate Test which took a forensic look at the infamous 1932–1933 Ashes series between Australia and England.

 Early life

-Zwar was born on 13 January 1972 in Cairns, Queensland where he was subsequently raised.
+Zwar was born on 13 January 1972 in Cairns, Queensland, where he was also raised.
 His parents bought the family home from actor Leo McKern.
 Zwar is the son of author Desmond Zwar, who wrote the best-selling book The Loneliest Man in the World about Rudolf Hess.
 Zwar's mother, Delphine, was a long-time writer for the House and Garden magazine.

-From the age of twelve Zwar attended Smithfield High School and then Brisbane Grammar School, where he was captain of the cross-country team in his senior year.
+From the age of twelve, Zwar attended Smithfield High School and then Brisbane Grammar School, where he was captain of the cross-country team in his senior year.
 After high school he completed a journalism degree at the University of Southern Queensland in Toowoomba.
-He subsequently began studying acting as well.
+He subsequently began studying acting.
 He undertook a journalism cadetship at The Cairns Post and subsequently moved to Melbourne to work for the Sunday Herald Sun.

 After some time working at the Sunday Herald Sun, Zwar decided to pursue his interest in the film industry.
-In 1997 he left his full-time journalism job to do two jobs - as a freelance journalist and freelance actor.
+In 1997, he left his full-time journalism job to do two jobs - as a freelance journalist and freelance actor.
 He performed in theatre and numerous television commercials and had guest roles in Neighbours, Blue Heelers and Sea Change.
-Each year Zwar would save a portion of his income (usually around $A4000) and use it to produce a short film.
+Each year, Zwar would save a portion of his income (usually around $A4000) and use it to produce a short film.

 Career

-After guest appearances in several Australian television shows in the late 1990s, Adam co-wrote, produced and co-starred in the short film Wilfred in 2002 and then went on to co-create and co-star in the television series, Wilfred, screened on SBS in 2007.
+After guest appearances in several Australian television shows in the late 1990s, Adam co-wrote, produced and co-starred in the short film Wilfred in 2002 and then went on to co-create and co-star in the television series Wilfred, screened on SBS in 2007.
 Later that year, he won the AFI Award for Best Performance in a Television Comedy.
-After a second season on Wilfred, Adam collaborated with Amanda Brotchie, to create the popular comedy, Lowdown, which went on to win Best Television Comedy Screenplay at the Australian Writers Guild Awards (AWGIES) in 2010 and 2012.
+After a second season on Wilfred, Adam collaborated with Amanda Brotchie, to create the popular comedy Lowdown, which went on to win Best Television Comedy Screenplay at the Australian Writers Guild Awards (AWGIES) in 2010 and 2012.
 Lowdown would also win Best Television Comedy at the 2013 AACTA Awards.